ibi-group/datatools-server/jmeter/README.md

 ./run-tests.sh query 10 8 my-project-name my-s3-bucket
 ```

 _Run in batch mode.
 Note that all feeds in the csv file will be processed in each loop.
-So in the follow command, each feed in the batch.csv file would be processed 6 times._
+So in the follow command, each feed in the batch.csv file would be processed 6 times.
+See the section below for documentation on the csv file and also see the fixtures folder for an example file._
 ```sh
 ./run-tests.sh query 3 2 batch.csv my-s3-bucket
 ```